top of page

 How do buy-to-let mortgages work?

 Buy-to-let mortgages are not dissimilar to standard residential mortgages; the main difference is how the mortgage is paid and assessed, relying on monthly rental payments rather than personal income to cover the cost.
-This is riskier for lenders, so their assessment and approval process reflects this.
+This is riskier for lenders, so their assessment, higher interest rates and approval process reflects this.
 They will be looking at the expected rental income in addition to your personal finances as a measure of affordability.

 Does Interest Only make sense?